arlowhite/angular-plotly-react/README.md

 # plotly.js component for Angular

 Provides a `PlotlyComponent` for working with [Plotly.js](https://plot.ly/javascript/)
 This library is designed around the `Plotly.react()` API (available since Plotly.js 1.34.0)

-An alternative to this library is [angular-plotly.js](https://github.com/plotly/angular-plotly.js), which is discussed at the bottom of this page.
+There is an official [angular-plotly.js](https://github.com/plotly/angular-plotly.js) library.
+However, there are some design differences, which are discussed at the bottom of this page.

-## angular-plotly-react intallation
+## angular-plotly-react installation

 1. Install the `angular-plotly-react` package
 2. [Install plotly.js](https://plot.ly/javascript/getting-started/)